 169.254.10.10 metadata.tencentyun.com

-After the domain resolution issue is fixed, wait for 3 minutes and then go to the CVM console to confirm whether there is monitoring data.
+After fixing the UUID, wait 3 minutes and then go to the CVM console to confirm whether there is monitoring data.

-If there is still no monitoring data after the restart, uninstall and reinstall the Agents by referring to Installing CVM Agents.
+If there is still no monitoring data after the restart, uninstall and reinstall the agents as instructed in Installing CVM Agents.

 cat /sys/class/dmi/id/product_serial

-If the UUID on the server is different from that displayed in the CVM console, run the following command as the root account to fix the UUID and restart the Agent:
+If the UUID on the server is different from that displayed in the CVM console, run the following command as the root account to fix the UUID and restart the agents:

 echo `cat /etc/uuid |awk -F '= ' '{print $NF}'` > /etc/uuid_to_serial; mount --bind /etc/uuid_to_serial /sys/class/dmi/id/product_serial